2020 LinkedIn Video Guide: Why You Need It and How to Get Started

 If you can explore topics that pique interest in your brand and cater to your contacts, posting update videos can become a lucrative strategy.

-2. Published videos
+2. Published videos on LinkedIn

 LinkedIn’s Publishing Platform lets users retain the rights to their content while spreading the material to a wide base of professionals.